 A simple way to improve chatbot is to say, “Is it correct that you want to book a flight this Monday?”
-Formulating confirmations as questions also allows users to correct their input.
-Question are a natural way to correct misunderstandings and cuts down on the user annoyance when something goes wrong.
+Formulating confirmations as questions also allow users to correct their input.
+Re-questioning or confirming is a natural way to correct misunderstandings and cuts down on the user annoyance when something goes wrong.

 8. The Response Will Follow The Question

 One of the first questions Hipmunk asks is, “What airport do you usually fly from?”